GastroEsoLab/Songbird/README.md

   - [x] Handle empty bams and bedpes gracefully
   - [x] Add flexible tagmentation overlap (for scAbsolute's silliness)
   - [x] Convert bed handling to data.table (read_table single core is the same speed)
+- [x] ~~Allow recalibration of correction factor for ploidy estimation~~ No longer using any correction factor
+- [x] Add Parallel processing
 # Minimal Vignette

 1. Preprocess bulk bam using the script in the `bash` folder